LOUISVILLE ZOO MEDIA RELEASE

 (Media Cell for press inquiries only: 502-744-5639)

 FOR IMMEDIATE RELEASE

-To date, the Zoo has collected 16,000 pounds of food thanks to the generosity of its visitors.
-This year we hope to reach 20,000 pounds total.
+To date, the Zoo has collected nearly 20,000 pounds of food thanks to the generosity of its guests.
+That is the weight of two African elephants like Mikki.

 The offer is valid for regular adult or child admission and not for Santa’s Safari, other special fee-based programs, for pre-paid groups or with other discounts.

 Some of Dare to Care Food Bank’s most needed items are canned meats, which includes tuna, pork and beans, hearty canned soups, chicken and dumplings, ham, beef stew, chili with meat sauce, ravioli with meat sauce, spaghetti with meatballs, as well as canned vegetables, fruits and fruit juices.
 Please avoid glass containers.

 Show your Kroger plus card for an added bonus now until February 28, 2014 and receive one free carousel ride voucher to use starting March 20, 2014 during a return visit to the Zoo.
 Please note that the carousel is closed for the winter and will reopen weather permitting on March 20, 2014.
 One voucher per card.
 Not good with any other offers.